 Today residents live with significant pollution from nearby oil refineries and coal export terminals.
-The 2010 Deepwater Horizon oil rig explosion occurred just 40 miles from the coast of Plaquemines Parish, and the consequent oil spill affected more than 3,000 acres of coastal wetlands in the parish and devastated the livelihoods of many people in the local African American fishing community.
+The 2010 Deepwater Horizon oil rig explosion occurred just 40 miles from the coast of Plaquemines Parish, and the consequent oil spill affected more than 3,000 acres of coastal wetlands in the parish and devastated the livelihoods of many people in the local Black fishing community.

 Hurricane Katrina made landfall in the town of Buras in Plaquemines Parish, and the parish was hit again by Hurricanes Rita in 2005 and Isaac in 2012.
 In addition to the death and devastation caused by Katrina, coastal towns in Plaquemines Parish lost between 40 and 70 percent of their residents to displacement.
 Despite federal government disaster assistance of nearly $20 billion to Louisiana, in the wake of Katrina and Rita, residents in smaller coastal communities like those in Plaquemines have had difficulty accessing the aid and are still struggling to rebuild.